-The scope and Case study is a radio station known as Fresh 107.6 Fm in Abeokuta in 2019.
-The radio station is one of the foremost and highly rated radio stations in Abeokuta, Ogun state.
+The scope and Case study is a radio station known as Fresh 107.6 Fm in Abeokuta, established by a musician and Radio on-air personality, Olayinka Aiyefele, OFR in 2019.

-The study made use of qualitative research design.
+This study makes use of qualitative research design.
 The use of case study on a media station which is a radio station as well as key informant interview were used to elicit information from three respondents who are majorly those practising journalism in the aforementioned radio station.
 Three journalists interviewed were management members of the radio station who had practised with both government and privately owned media stations for years before they joined Fresh FM, Abeokuta.